hakkslab/spc-reader/README.md

 ## Public Exports

-In addition `SpcReader`, the following items are also exported for public use.
+In addition to `SpcReader`, the following items are also exported for public use.

 ### ISpc